Parcel insurance is a lot like a swiss army knife. That is, more often than not you don’t need it. But when you do need it, it’s incredibly useful.

 - Additionally, know the difference between declared value and insurance coverage.
 The declared value of a package represents the maximum carrier liability for the package in the event of loss or damage.
 Declared value only obligates the shipping provider to a certain monetary value- which could be much less than the parcel value- and is not insurance coverage.

-Not only does ShipTime offer insurance protection for your shipments, the company aggregates data to find you the best shipping rates available.
+Not only does ShipTime offer insurance protection for your shipments, but the company also aggregates data to find you the best shipping rates available.
 Working with the most accredited shipping providers, they also help you take the hassle out of your shipment operations with customer-centric services.

 Finding you the best possible shipping rates, ShipTime provides all relevant shipping information on one screen.
 The ShipTime dashboard speeds your shipping quote with predefined box sizes.